sryalls/Safecall/README.txt

 index.php is not the start point of the code.
 It was intended to become thus but work started creating a branch (the admin_page section) initially to quickly prototype the interface of a main chunk of the functionality.
 At this point "admin_page/admin_page.php" should be considered the starting point.

 The system as is displays volunteers and calls which exist in the database and allows the editing of volunteer details.
 At this point admin_page.php needs to be refreshed to show changes in the main display table.
-Clicking on an entry in the main display table. will brinng up the more detailed editing form for the volunteer.
+Clicking on an entry in the main display table will bring up the more detailed editing form for the volunteer.